CKSci Unit 5: Genetics

 - Student Reader: 5 Collections

-- A Pacing Guide, found in Online Resources, offers the suggestion that the entire unit should take about 28 days if class is held each day.
+- A Pacing Guide found in Online Resources offers a suggested time to complete the entire unit if class is held each day.

-• science literacy • genetics • gene • environment • variation • trait • phenotype • genotype • twins • karyotype • DNA • allele • gene pool • selective breeding • genetic diversity • sexual reproduction • asexual reproduction • pollination • clone • epigenetic • nonfiction • informational text
+science literacy • genetics • gene • environment • variation • trait • phenotype • genotype • twins • karyotype • DNA • allele • gene pool • selective breeding • genetic diversity • sexual reproduction • asexual reproduction • pollination • clone • epigenetic • nonfiction • informational text